unm-campus-histories/spaces/docs/essays/communication-journalism.md

 {% include figure.html class="img-left" width="48%" caption="Bricks make up the addition that will be the annex to the Journalism building in 1965." src="images/cj-annex-1965.jpg" %}

-#### Additions
+#### Additions and Today
 In 1963 the journalism building would undergo construction again for new additions by the same architect firm with a construction cost of $161,898.
 There were also letters between the Secretary of the University, John Durrie of the Student Pubilcations Board, to John Gaw Meem-Hugo Zehner and Associates to improve classroom acoustics.
+In 1991 and 2007, there were renovations done on the journalism bulding to improve the building quality and structure.
+Today, the department offers more opportunities for students seeking a degree in journalism or communications such as: concentrations in multimedia journalism, strategic communication or digital field multimedia.

 <div class="carousel">